-The following table shows, for each of the total without over-allotment option and total with full over-allotment option offering amounts, the per share and total public offering price, underwriting discount, and proceeds to us, before expenses and assuming a US\$[] per share offering price.
+The following table shows, for each of the total without over-allotment option and total with full over-allotment option offering amounts, the per share and total public offering price, underwriting discount, and proceeds to us, before expenses and at the offering price of US\$5.00 per share.

+' Total Total

+With out Over- With Fu ıll Exercise of the

+Al lotment Over-

-Per Share Total Without Over- Allotment Option Total With Full Over- Allotment Option Public offering price US\$ US\$ US\$ Underwriting discount (7%) US\$ US\$ US\$ Proceeds to us, before expenses US\$ US\$ US\$
+Per Sl are Option Allo tment Option

+Public offering price US\$ 5.00 US\$ 6,000,000 US\$ 6,900,000

+Underwriting discount (7.5%) US\$ 0.375 US\$ 450,000 US\$ 517,500

+Proceeds to us, before expenses US\$ 4.625 US\$ 5,550,000 US\$ 6,382,500

-We have agreed to grant the underwriters a 7% discount on the public offering price.
-We have also agreed to pay to the underwriters, upon the consummation of the offering, a non-accountable expense allowance equal to 1% of the gross proceeds of the offering.
-We have also agreed to pay at the closing of this offering the underwriters' reasonable out-of-pocket expenses including but not limited to, (i) reasonable travel and out-of-pocket expenses, including clearing charges; (ii) reasonable fees of legal counsel incurred by the underwriters in connection with the offering.
-The total accountable expenses shall not exceed US\$250,000.
-As of the date of this prospectus, we have paid the representative \$20,000 as an advance against out-of-pocket accountable expenses.
+We have agreed to grant the underwriters a 7.5% discount on the public offering price and a non-accountable expense allowance equal to 0.75% of the gross proceeds.
+We have also agreed to pay at the closing of this offering the underwriters' reasonable out-of-pocket expenses including but not limited to, (i) reasonable travel and out-of-pocket expenses, including clearing charges; (ii) all fees, expenses and disbursements relating to background checks of the Company's officers and directors; and (iii) reasonable fees of legal counsel incurred by the underwriters in connection with the offering.
+The total accountable expenses shall not exceed US\$180,000.
+As of the date of this prospectus, the Company has paid \$40,000 to the representative as an advance against out-of-pocket accountable expenses.
 Notwithstanding any contained herein to the contrary, the underwriters shall return to the Company any expenses previously paid, or advanced, but that which were not actually incurred, in accordance with FINRA Rule 5110(g)(4)(A).